utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 #### Form data

 Website forms often send data to APIs as `multipart/form-data`.
 You can replicate this in Postman using the `form-data` __Body__ tab.
-Form data enables you to send key-value pairs, and specify the content type.
+Form data enables you to send key-value pairs and specify the content type.

+You can also attach a file using form data and send it with your request.
+Hover over a key and select the **File** option.
+Then select **Select file** and choose the file you want to send.
+You can select a file from your local system, and Postman saves the file path in the request.

+>You can also upload a file to the Postman cloud.
+This is useful if you want to share the request with others on your team or use the request in a monitor or scheduled collection run.
+Learn more about [uploading files for shared requests](#upload-files-for-shared-requests).

+UPDATE SCREENSHOT

 ![Form Data](https://assets.postman.com/postman-docs/v10/form-data-v10.jpg)

-> You can attach files using form data.
-When you repeatedly make API calls that send the same files, Postman will persist your file paths for later use.
-This also helps you run collections that contain requests requiring file upload.
-Uploading multiple files each with their own content type isn't supported.

 #### URL-encoded